Joseph Samaritano ’91

 When notifying the College of your estate plans, documentation can be put in place to ensure your gift will be used according to your wishes.

-To learn more, read how Brad Meigs ’71 decided to support Lafayette by naming the College as a beneficiary of his 401k.
+To learn more, read how Brad Meigs ’71 and Bill Yinger ’99 decided to support Lafayette by naming the College as a beneficiary of their retirement accounts.

 This information is not intended as tax, legal, or financial advice.
 Gift results may vary.
 Consult your personal adviser for information specific to your situation.